 Both of these hotels are located on the way to the chateau - so about a 5-6 minute walk from the train station:

-Hotel d'Angleterre - Highly rated 2-star hotel with 17 relatively spacious guestrooms on a quiet street 7 minutes from the chateau
+- Hotel d'Angleterre - Highly rated 2-star hotel with 17 relatively spacious guestrooms on a quiet street about a 5-7 minute walk to the chateau

 Both of these Bloomsbury hotels are close to the Eurostar station at St Pancras/Kings Cross:

 - Megaro Hotel King's Cross - Cool 4-star hotel with 49 guestrooms that celebrates British Pop culture; be sure to stop by the piano bar.
 Located almost directly across from the station - 2 minute walk